trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 ## Habit 2 - Begin with the end in mind

 Short exercise - envision your funeral and imagine what you would want other people to say.
 What kind of person would you like to have been?
 This exercise reveals what we hold as our innermost values and what we should focus our lives around.
-Time should be spent with things that further this goal.
+Time should be spent on things that further this goal.
 We should begin with the end in mind.

 > To begin with the end in mind means to start with a clear understanding of your destination.

 > It's incredibly easy to get caught up in an activity trap, the busyness of life, to work harder and harder ant climbing the ladder of success only to discover it's leaning against the wrong wall.
 It is possible to be busy - very busy - without being very effective.

 Spending time figuring out what you want is time wisely spent.
-Similar to the saying, if I have 8 hours to cut down a tree with an axe I'll spend the first 7 sharpening the axe.
-It also reminds me of WaitButWhys idea of drawing a career direction arrow.
-Figuring out the where you want to go, is more important than going.
+Similar to the saying, if I have 8 hours to cut down a tree with an ax I'll spend the first 7 sharpening the ax.
+It also reminds me of WaitButWhy's idea of drawing a career direction arrow.
+Figuring out where you want to go, is more important than going.
 It's a paradigm shift, exchanging the map, to have an accurate representation of reality and therefore know where we want to go.

 ### Principle of Two Creations

 Things are created twice, first in the mind and then in reality.
 We plan before we execute and if we don't, the results are usually worse.
 One counterexample is evolution and agile processes.
-In a way minimal planning with a good measure of something being good or bad over many iterations can provide far better solutions than planning could.
+In a way, minimal planning with a good measure of something being good or bad over many iterations can provide far better solutions than planning could.
 In a way, planning is such an evolutionary process only done in the mind, going unconsciously through different versions and testing them in our imagination to see what might work best, before we build it.

 > Management is efficiency in climbing the ladder of success; leadership is determining whether the ladder is leaning against the right wall.